flaviohugo14/flaviohugo14/README.md

 ### Welcome to my profile 👋🏼

-My name is Flávio, I'am FullStack JavaScript Developer.
+My name is Flávio, I'am I'm majoring in Economics.

-- ❤️ In love with JavaScript and TypeScript
+- I am currently interested in Regional and Urban Economics.
-- 🌱 Currently program my own startup app 🚀
+- Focused in banking geography.